 Part I: The Written Dissertation Proposal

 The proposal should include the following sections: 1) Abstract, 2) Background and Significance, 3) Specific Aims, 4) Preliminary Results and 5) Experimental Plan.
 An Abstract of approximately one page should briefly describe background information pertinent to the research being proposed and mention the unanswered questions the proposal will address.
-The Background and Significance section will discuss relevant reviews and published literature that provides a background for and justification of the questions to be addressed in the dissertation.
-It should show the student’s understanding of the central concepts described in the research proposal.
-The Specific Aims section should concisely summarize the specific critical questions that the research is intended to answer.
+The Background and Significance section will provide background and justification for the questions to be addressed in the dissertation.
+It should include a discussion of relevant reviews and published literature demonstrating the student’s broad understanding of the central concepts described in the research proposal as well as specialized information pertinent to the specific area of research.
+The Specific Aims section should concisely summarize the critical questions that the research is intended to answer.
 In the Preliminary Results section, unpublished results related to the dissertation topic should be described.
-The Experimental Plan should describe how the questions raised in the proposal will be addressed and why the questions are important.
+Research data that establish the importance, relevance, and feasibility of the questions being addressed in the proposal are included in this section.
+The Experimental Plan should state the hypothesis of each specific aim and describe how the questions raised will be addressed.
 It should include a description of the approaches and techniques that will be used to conduct the research.
-It is recommended that the proposal include alternative approaches to address unexpected results.
-The question of how the anticipated results will advance knowledge in the area of research should be discussed.
-It is helpful to end the Experimental Plan section with a summary and a brief description of future directions.
+The approaches should be described in sufficient detail to illustrate the student’s understanding of the proposed approaches and techniques.
+The anticipated results should be presented and the significance of the results should be discussed.
+It is recommended that the proposal include alternative hypotheses/approaches to address unexpected results.

 The Dissertation Proposal must be submitted to and approved by the student’s Ph.D.
 Advisory Committee two weeks before the Preliminary Examination is to be taken.